nextcloud/android/user_manual/android_app.rst

    :alt: File upload dialogue.

-All files (that you have permission to access) on your ownCloud server are displayed in your Android app, but are not downloaded until you download them.
+All files (that you have permission to access) on your ownCloud server are displayed in your Android app, but are not downloaded until you click on them to download them.
 Downloaded files are marked with a green arrow.

 .. figure:: images/android-8.png
    :scale: 75%